melkhazen/charter-communications-task/README.md

 ++++++++++++++++++++++++++++++++++++++

-TO get a custemors rewards points:
+To get a custemors rewards points:
 GET: localhost:8080/customers/{id}

 ++++++++++++++++++++++++++++++++++++++